 Everything you need to know about equity release

 As the term suggests, equity release arrangements focus on those looking to extract funds from their home.
 There are two distinct options when it comes to equity release:

 - Lifetime mortgage

 - Home reversion scheme

 While both will allow you to release equity relatively quickly, the impact on your finances is very different.

 When taking out a lifetime mortgage, you will still retain ownership of your home until the last borrower dies or moves into long-term care.
 At this point, the property would be sold, the lifetime mortgage repaid, and any excess capital returned to the borrower or their estate.
 So how does a lifetime mortgage work?

 Lifetime mortgages tend to be popular with older homeowners who have seen a reduction in their income in retirement.
 The mortgage arrangement has no fixed duration, with the capital repaid when the last borrower dies or moves into long-term care.
 During this period, interest will accrue.
 This can be paid monthly or rolled up and repaid when the property is eventually sold.
 Many of those who choose lifetime mortgages will look to roll up the interest, which attracts an element of interest on interest.

-As a consequence, the maximum LTV ratio on a lifetime mortgage is different to a traditional remortgage.
+Consequently, the maximum LTV ratio on a lifetime mortgage differs from a traditional remortgage.
 While the rate will vary from lender to lender, these are two ballpark figures: